 What's happened

-Egypt's former foreign minister, Nabil Fahmy, has been appointed as the new secretary-general of the Arab League, starting in July.
-The decision was supported by Arab foreign ministers during a virtual meeting, amid regional tensions from recent Iran and US-Israel airstrikes.
-Fahmy's appointment continues Egypt's long-standing protocol of hosting the post.
+Egypt's former foreign minister Nabil Fahmy has been appointed as the new secretary-general of the Arab League, starting in July.
+The appointment was supported by Arab foreign ministers during a virtual meeting, as regional tensions rise from recent Iran and US-Israel airstrikes.
+Fahmy's nomination continues Egypt's long-standing protocol of hosting the post.

 What's behind the headline?